Stony Brook Arena: History

 The Stony Brook University Arena opened in 1990 at a construction cost of $17 million.
 It served as the West Wing for the Stony Brook Indoor Sports Complex.

 In April 2008, Stony Brook announced plans to renovate its arena.
 A $21.1 million renovation of the Stony Brook University Arena was announced with $20 million provided by the State of New York and an additional $1 million provided by private donations.
 It included a seating capacity for 4,008 spectators, four luxury boxes and a VIP lounge area at the loge level with premium courtside seating.
 During the renovations, both basketball teams played at Pritchard Gymnasium, which like the Island Federal Credit Union Arena, is part of the Stony Brook Sports Complex.

 During the arena's renovation, the basketball court was rotated 90 degrees from its original angle, and the seating bowl was built around it.
 The old arena contained gaps in the seating bowl, and the renovation faced challenges due to the physical limitations of the original structure.

 The renovation of the arena was completed in 2014.
 On October 3, 2014, the arena officially reopened with a ribbon-cutting ceremony.
 The first official general public event to take place at the newly renovated arena was a Harlem Globetrotters game.
 The arena hosted its first home basketball game on November 14, 2014, and Stony Brook defeated Columbia 57–56 on a game-winning layup.

 On October 28, 2014, it was announced that Stony Brook had reached a deal with Island Federal Credit Union to purchase naming rights to the arena for $7 million.

 Island Federal Arena served as the home court for the Long Island Nets during the 2019 NBA G League Finals due to conflicts with the Nets' home arena, the Nassau Coliseum.

 During the summer of 2019, Island Federal Arena renovated its court, which previously featured the interlocking "SB" logo at mid-court.
 The new court contains the Seawolves' logo at mid-court, with a silhouette of Long Island that spans the entire length of the floor.

+In May 2024, Stony Brook announced that the 2024–25 season would be the last year under the Island Federal Arena name, with the original naming rights contract set to expire and Island Federal opting not to renew the deal.